 Between 2021 and 2023, CBP reportedly "released at least 383 inadmissible travelers" into the U.S. from this undisclosed U.S. international airport with verbal instructions to return to the airport for their removal flights.
 At least 168 of the 383 inadmissible travelers released failed to return for their removal flights.
-In the report also found that CBP failed to follow required procedures for 77 of the at least 168 inadmissible travelers who failed to show up for their removal flight.
+The report also found that CBP failed to follow required procedures for 77 of the at least 168 inadmissible travelers who failed to show up for their removal flight.
 According to the OIG report, if an inadmissible traveler does not return for their removal flight, "CBP issues a notice to appear in immigration court (NTA)."
-However, for the 77 inadmissible travelers identified by OIG as having failed to return for their removal flights, CBP did not issue the required NTA.
-CBP reportedly failed to issue these NTAs because it lacked an "effective process to track which inadmissible travelers failed to return for their removal flights," and because it failed to staff enough agents "responsible for issuing NTAs."
-At the contract of the c
+However, for the 77 inadmissible travelers identified by OIG as having failed to issue these NTAs because it lacked an "effective process to track which inadmissible travelers failed to return for their removal flights," and because it failed to staff enough agents "responsible for issuing NTAs."

 CBP was not the only DHS component the OIG report identified as contributing to this glaring security lapse.
 The OIG report found that ICE leadership reportedly instructed officers on multiple occasions to "deny CBP overnight detention requests before removal flights because of staffing and bed space limitations."
 ICE leadership reportedly based this instruction on the additional "time-consuming" paperwork and medical screening that is required to detain inadmissible travelers overnight.
 Further, although the local jail that houses ICE's detention center for this airport is equipped with 540 beds, the report found that ICE only has access to about 80 of those beds.
 When bed space requests were denied, CBP "could not consistently detain inadmissible travelers overnight at the airport" because they did not "have an overnight shift or sufficient overtime hours" to ensure regular overnight detention.
-Transfer to another international airport was found to be unreliable, as it required coordinating with the airlines and agents at the receiving CBP field office.
-19
+Transfer to another